pabloelt/pabloelt.github.io/content/project/project2/index.md

 * <text style='color: #BBDEFC; font-weight: normal;'>Insight 1:</text> Both solar plants are receiving approximately the same amount of energy.
 * <text style='color: #BBDEFC; font-weight: normal;'>Insight 2:</text> The quality of the data is pretty bad.
 * <text style='color: #BBDEFC; font-weight: normal;'>Insight 3:</text> Plant 2 generates much lower levels of DC even at similar levels of irradiation.
 * <text style='color: #BBDEFC; font-weight: normal;'>Insight 4:</text> Plant 1 has a very low capacity to convert DC to AC.
-The inverters are not working properly.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 5:</text> Plant 2 presents several inverters that are not receiving sufficient DC production.
-The inverters are working fine, so the modules need inspection.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 5:</text> Inverters in Plant 2 are receiving high quantities of zero DC production, while inverters in Plant 1 does not present this problem.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 6:</text> Inverters in Plant 1 are not working properly, while inverters in Plant 1 does it.
+Modules in Plant 1 needs inspection.

  A more detailed analysis of this stage can be found [here](https://github.com/pabloelt/detection-inefficiencies-photovoltaic-solar-plants/blob/main/Notebooks/04_Analisis%20e%20Insights.ipynb).